LMS Princess Coronation Class 6229 Duchess of Hamilton: Preservation

 46229 was saved from the scrap yard along with non streamlined classmate 6233 Duchess of Sutherland, as a result of Sir Billy Butlin's efforts to place these locomotives as children's playground exhibits at his holiday camps.
 The third preserved member of the class 6235 City of Birmingham was donated by British Railways to Birmingham City Council for preservation within the Birmingham Industrial Museum.

 Having started construction work in the winter of 1961, the new £2 million Butlins Minehead camp opened to the public on 26 May 1962.
 Duchess of Hamilton and LB&SCR A1 class Knowle were added in 1964, after being transported there by Pickfords.

-Under a camp refurbishment and modernisation programme, the locomotives left the holiday camp in March 1975 via railhead access at Minehead railway station and the then closed West Somerset Railway.
-In 1976, the Friends of the National Railway Museum accepted the locomotive from Butlin's on a twenty-year loan deal, and immediately began to restore and preserve it.
-It first ran as the Museum's flagship locomotive in 1980 and was operational until 1985.
-After purchasing the locomotive from Butlin's in 1987, after an extensive overhaul it resumed running in 1989, withdrawn from main line duty in 1996 when its seven-year boiler ticket expired.
+Under a camp refurbishment and modernisation programme, the locomotives left the holiday camp in March 1975 via railhead access at Minehead railway station.
+In 1976, the Friends of the National Railway Museum accepted the locomotive from Butlin's on a 20-year loan deal, and immediately began to restore and preserve it.
+It first ran as the museum's flagship locomotive in 1980 and was operational until 1985.
+After purchasing the locomotive from Butlin's in 1987, after an extensive overhaul it resumed running in 1989, withdrawn from main line duty in 1996 when its 7-year boiler ticket expired.

-From 1998 to 2005, 46229 was a static exhibit in the National Railway Museum, standing next to Mallard.
-In September 2005 the National Railway Museum announced that the streamlining would be re-instated, returning the locomotive to its original appearance.
-This work was undertaken at Tyseley Locomotive Works and on 18 May 2009 it was returned to the National Railway Museum, going on display in a new exhibition called "Duchess of Hamilton Streamlined: Styling An Era".
-Since then, the locomotive is on display next to a 1937 Chrysler Airflow.
+From 1998 to 2005, No. 46229 was a static exhibit in the National Railway Museum, standing right next to Mallard.
+In September 2005, the National Railway Museum announced that the streamlining would be re-instated, returning the locomotive to its original appearance.
+This work was undertaken at Tyseley Locomotive Works and on 18 May 2009, it was returned to the National Railway Museum, going on display in a new exhibition called "Duchess of Hamilton Streamlined: Styling An Era".